OpenZHHK/translation/README.md

 - Install MongoDB
 - Install pip
 - `pip install -r requirements.txt`
+- `cp .env.example .env`
 - Run `python manage.py seed` (to add some records to play with)

 ## Running

 > python manage.py runserver

 Procfile is present to allow running using foreman or foreman-like systems.
+Python based honcho is a good alternative.

+> `foreman start` (or `honcho start`)

 ## Models